 - Take your pick of cool museums for kids, iconic buildings and action-packed adventures with the best family attractions in the capital.

 - Tick off the capital's top 10 attractions, including family favourites Warner Bros.
-Studio Tour London – The Making of Harry Potter, the SEA LIFE London Aquarium and the London Transport Museum.
+Studio Tour London – The Making of Harry Potter, the SEA LIFE London Aquarium and the London Eye.

 - Inspire the little ones with a trip to Kidzania, where they can take part in immersive play and try out different careers as journalists, doctors, firefighters and more.